Alan Arkin, Oscar-winning ‘Little Miss Sunshine’ actor, dies at 89

 “As I started to get more and more comfortable with myself, that started to shift.
 I got one of the nicest compliments I’ve ever gotten from someone a few days ago.
 They said that they thought my characters were very often the heart, the moral center of a film.
 I didn’t particularly understand it, but I liked it; it made me happy.”

-Other recent credits included “Going in Style,” a 2017 remake featuring fellow Oscar winners Michael Caine and Morgan Freeman, and the TV series “The Kominsky Method.”
+Other recent credits included “Going in Style,” a 2017 remake featuring fellow Oscar winners Michael Caine and Morgan Freeman, and “The Kominsky Method.”
+He played a Hollywood talent agent and friend of Douglas’ character, a once-promising actor who ran an acting school after his career sputtered.

+He also was the voice of Wild Knuckles in the 2022 animated film “Minions: The Rise of Gru.”

 Arkin also directed the film version of Jules Feiffer’s 1971 dark comedy “Little Murders” and Neil Simon’s 1972 play about bickering old vaudeville partners, “The Sunshine Boys.”
 On television, Arkin appeared in the short-lived series “Fay” and “Harry” and played a night court judge in Sidney Lumet’s drama series “100 Centre Street” on A&E. He also wrote several books for children.